-Spine Text:
+Spine Text

-• 89 pages, 14 chapters
+- 89 pages, 14 chapters

-• Reading Level: 7 grade and up
+- Reading Level: grade 7 and up

 Eric Sloane (1905-1985) grew up in New York City, New York.
 His neighbor, Frederick Goudy, an eminent font type designer, taught Eric to hand paint letters and make signs.
-(This biography is typed in the Goudy Old Style Font)

 During the “Golden Age of Aviation” Eric found himself illustrating flight manuals for the Army Air Corps.
 He also began lettering and painting airplanes for pilots.
 In exchange for his art, he took flying lessons with Wiley Post, the first man to fly solo around the world.
 They had many discussions about flight, air patterns, and clouds.
 It was then that Eric began to paint what he called “cloudscapes’, paintings of clouds from a perspective that no one but pilots had ever seen before.
 Amelia Earhart bought the first cloudscape he put up for sale.

 Eric became captivated with meteorology, the branch of science which explores the weather and how to forecast it.
 Sloane took classes at MIT and scoured old farm journals for knowledge of the weather, being fascinated by early farmers’ ability to interpret weather signs.
-Mr. Sloane is credited with being the first meteorologist or “weatherman” on TV. (source)
+Mr. Sloane is credited with being the first meteorologist or “weatherman” on TV. —Michele Jahncke (source)

 Other Necessary Items to Complement This Course